npm1514/zion-check/README.md

 ## Game Rules

-Contract Rummy is played with the following rules:
+Zion's Check is played with the following rules:

 - The game consists of 7 rounds with different contracts
 - Each round, players must fulfill the specified contract to go out